Per Diem Rates

 (1) purchased or leased by the Government and assigned to a principal representative; or

-(2) leased or owned by a principal representative, or by a member of his/her family, and occupied by the principal representative as his/her residence.
+(2) leased or owned by a principal representative, or by a member of their family, and occupied by the principal representative as their residence.

 c.
 "Official residence expenses" means those unusual expenses that a principal representative is obliged to incur in the operation and maintenance of a suitable official residence.
 These expenses must be in excess of the usual expenses incident to the operation and maintenance of the residence he/she would occupy if he/she were serving at the post in any other capacity.